 No. Indicator Related Policy / strategic objective Target Agencies responsible Implementation mechanism Data Source Action 21 Number of mineral and waste sites located within 250m of a County Wildlife Site (CWS).
 Objectives MSO6 & WSO7 Policy MW1 To ensure minerals and waste developments do not have unacceptable adverse impacts on the natural environment.
-NCC Site specific allocations decisions as part of in M&WLP.
+NCC Specific site allocation decisions in the NM&WLP.
 Development management decisions taken on planning applications.
 Determined planning applications for minerals and waste operations.
-Increase in planning permissions for minerals and waste sites within 250m of a CWS with an outstanding objection from NCC or the LPA is an indicator for review of policy MW1 22 Number of minerals and waste sites located within the National Landscape ( Area of Outstanding Natural Beauty) (AONB).
+Increase in planning permissions for minerals and waste sites within 250m of a CWS with an outstanding objection from NCC or the LPA is an indicator for review of policy MW1 22 Number of minerals and waste sites located within the National Landscape (Area of Outstanding Natural Beauty) (AONB).
 Objectives MSO6 & WSO7 Policy MW1 To ensure that minerals and waste developments do not have unacceptable adverse effects on the natural, built and historic environment.
-NCC Natural England Norfolk Coast Partnership Site specific allocations decisions as part of in M&WLP.
+NCC Natural England Norfolk Coast Partnership Specific site allocation decisions in the NM&WLP.
 Development management decisions taken on planning applications.
 Determined planning applications for minerals and waste operations.
 Increase in planning permissions for unallocated minerals and waste sites within the National Landscape (AONB) with an outstanding objection from NCC or the Norfolk Coast Partnership is an indicator for review of policy MW1, WP2 or MP2

 No. Indicator Related Policy / strategic objective Target Agencies responsible Implementation mechanism Data Source Action 23 Number of minerals and waste sites located within the Heritage Coast.
 Objectives MSO6 & WSO7 Policy MW1 No increase in sites located within the Heritage Coast.
 To ensure that minerals and waste developments do not have unacceptable adverse effects on the natural, built and historic environment.
-NCC Natural England Norfolk Coast Partnership North Norfolk District Council King's Lynn & West Norfolk Borough Council Site specific allocations decisions as part of in M&WLP.
+NCC Natural England Norfolk Coast Partnership North Norfolk District Council King's Lynn & West Norfolk Borough Council Specific site allocation decisions in the NM&WLP.
 Development management decisions taken on planning applications.
 Determined planning applications for minerals and waste operations.
 Increase in planning permissions for unallocated minerals and waste sites within Heritage Coast with an outstanding objection from NCC, the Norfolk Coast Partnership, or Natural England is an indicator for review of policy MW1 24 Number of minerals and waste sites located within the Broads Authority Executive Area.
 Objectives MSO6 & WSO7 Policy MW1 To ensure that minerals and waste developments do not have unacceptable adverse effects on the natural, built and historic environment.
-NCC Broads Authority Site specific allocations decisions as part of in M&WLP.
+NCC Broads Authority Specific site allocation decisions in the NM&WLP.
 Development management decisions taken on planning applications.
 Determined planning applications for minerals and waste operations.
 Increase in planning permissions for unallocated minerals and waste sites within the Broads Authority Executive Area with an outstanding objection from NCC or the Broads Authority is an indicator for review of Policy MW1, WP2 or MP2